Consensys/doc.web3signer/versioned_docs/version-25.12.0/get-started/key-best-practices.md

   :::

-- Use hardware security modules (HSMs) for the highest level of key protection, ensuring keys never leave the secure hardware.

-## Use environment authentication for vaults or HSMs
+## Use environment authentication for vaults

 - Use environment variables for authentication credentials instead of hardcoding them.
 - Implement IAM roles and policies for cloud-based solutions, for example AWS IAM roles for EC2 instances.